 Another issue is allowing travelers access to children, unchecked, which raises an important issue of child safety; not everyone visiting orphanages has the children’s best interests at heart.
 “It’s crazy when you think that orphanages are allowing foreign, unskilled and transient strangers intimate access to children,” says Liz Manning, Intrepid Travel’s Responsible Business Manager.
 “It’s a major child protection risk.”

-There is also the issue of the effect encounters with an ever-changing group of carers has on children.
+There is also the issue of the effect encounters with an ever-changing group of carers have on children.
 “The constant rotation of adults coming in and out of vulnerable children’s lives also creates attachment disorders,” says Manning, “the effects of which are lifelong and inter-generational.”

 While no doubt, a traveler who has signed up to help at an orphanage hopes they will offer a helpful extra pair of hands to benefit the day-to-day running of the place, in reality, this is often just a way of eliciting an emotional connection from volunteers who then feel compelled to donate.
 “This is what fuels the proliferation of orphanages,” says Manning, “and the need to fill them with children.
-Research has found 80 per cent of orphans have at least one parent at home.”
+Research has found 80 percent of orphans have at least one parent at home.”